Displaying financial data

 If you’re really hellbent on triggering the sync manually you can do so by pulling down to refresh.
 For example, when you’re on the Expenses (or other) screen, pull it down to the maximum until the loader animation appears on top.
 This will refresh all your data immediately.

-It’s not in the plans.
-On desktops and tablets you can use the toshl.com web app on desktop, laptop or tablet computers.
+Currently, you can use the toshl.com web app on desktop, laptop or tablet computers.
 It will scale rather nicely to various screen sizes and provide a lot more comfort and data on larger screens.
 We’re considering native versions based on our mobile apps.

 Categories and tags